-We have tried to make the CAPI questionnaires as consistent as possible and these are the main conventions you need to know.
+We have tried to make the CAPI questionnaires as consistent as possible and these are the main conventions you need to be aware of.

 Date of Interview: The interview is programmed to accept an interview date within the fieldwork period only.